ysfkel/prototype-order-app/readme.md

 # Order App

-This is a sample application that built with a Go backend and vuejs front end
+This is a sample application  built with  Go backend and vuejs frontend

-The applications displays a list of orders and also provides a searc functiionality.
+The applications displays a list of orders and also provides a search functionality.

 ## Getting Started